AGulev/drawpixels/README.md

 `green2` - second green channel of the color 0..255<br />
 `blue2` - second blue channel of the color 0..255<br />
 `alpha` - alpha channel 0..255<br />
+`antialiasing` - adds anti-aliasing.
+Only for 4 channels.
+Optional parameter.<br />
 `width` - indicates the line width.
 Only for line with anti-aliasing.
 Optional parameter.<br />

 #### drawpixels.arc(buffer_info, x, y, radius, from, to, red, green, blue, alpha)